 God has no equals.
 He's peerless.
-Put Him in a line-up, and trust me, you can pick God out!
+Put Him in a line-up, and trust me, you can pick Him out!
 No one thinks on God's level, or sees things from His perspective.

-Go into the nursery this morning and start up a conversation with the babies on the subject of quantum physics, or Einstein's theory of relativity.
-"Goo-goo, ga-ga" is about all they know on the subject, yet those babies come closer to explaining the complexities of particle physics than we come to fully explaining God.
+Go into the nursery this morning and start up a conversation with the babies on the subject of quantum physics or Einstein's theory of relativity.v"Goo-goo, ga-ga" is all they'll say on the subject, yet those babies come closer to explaining the complexities of particle physics than we come to fully explaining God.